 - Single storey rear Conservatories and Orangeries must not extend beyond the rear wall of a house by more than three metres if the house is attached, or by four metres if it’s detached.

 - Two storey Conservatories and Orangeries must not extend beyond the rear wall of the original house by more than three metres or be within seven metres of any boundary opposite the rear wall of the house.

 - The house is not in a conservation area, national park or designated Area of Outstanding Natural Beauty.
 If it is any of these apply, there may be restrictions on permitted development rights, or you may be required to gain full planning permission.

 These are only the main points and as with all Government regulations often there are more complicated exceptions and rules.
 It is always best to get professional help to ascertain what your rights actually are and to get confirmation whether planning is required or not.
-There are other limitations that also apply to Conservatories and for more in depth information on Conservatory Planning Permission, please visit the Government Planning Portal.
+There are other limitations that also apply to Conservatories and for more in-depth information on Conservatory Planning Permission, please visit the Government Planning Portal.

 Planning permission and building regulations are often confused.
 “Planning permission is concerned with the visual impact and size of the structure and not the technical integrity.”
-Building regulations, on the other hand, covers all aspects of building construction to ensure building standards are maintained and are constantly being reviewed.
+Building regulations, on the other hand, cover all aspects of building construction to ensure building standards are maintained and are constantly being reviewed.
 Building regulations are statutory instructions that seek to ensure that the policies set out in the relevant legislation are carried out.
-Building regulations approval is required for most building work in the UK, however a Conservatory or Orangery is usually exempt from building regulations provided it is:
+Building regulations approval is required for most building work in the UK, however, a Conservatory or Orangery is usually exempt from building regulations provided it is:

-- Built on to a domestic dwelling and divided from the rest of the house by a door that complies with the requirements for an exterior door.
+- Built onto a domestic dwelling and divided from the rest of the house by a door that complies with the requirements for an exterior door.